Q-Mick/keepr/README.md

 Deployed front and backend on an AWS utilizing, UBUNTU, Docker, .NET and NGINX

-Frontend - VUE.JS (Composition API), Tailwind CSS - Demonstrated strong frontend fundamentals by creating a responsive layout for whichever device you would like to interact with the app.
+Frontend - VUE.JS (Composition API), Tailwind, JS, CSS, HTML - Demonstrated strong frontend fundamentals by creating a responsive layout for whichever device you would like to interact with the app.

 Backend - Developed a robust API, with one to many and many to many relationships and user authentication via Auth0.
 Backend stack - C#, MySQL(AWS RDS Database), AWS EC2, leveraged Docker containers and github actions to push production build for AWS deployment